 Thây has said that it is difficult if not impossible to practice well without a sangha.
 Teachers and teachings are important, but a community of friends who support our practice is ‘the most essential ingredient.
 The main concern is to build a happy sangha – to take care of each person, their pain, difficulties, aspirations, fears, hopes, in order to “make everyone comfortable and happy.”

-Our community is made up of long-term practitioners and novices alike, we are young and old, of many races, backgrounds, genders and sexual orientations, and we welcome everyone who is interested in mindful living and peace to join us.
-Whether you are new to the practice or have an established practice, we welcome you into our community.
-We have no formal membership and you’re welcome to simply visit for a time, or come as often as you wish.
+Our community is made up of long-term practitioners and novices alike, we are young and old, of many races, cultural and spiritual backgrounds, socioeconomic statuses, gender identities and sexual orientations.
+Regardless of the color of your skin, gender identity, age, cultural or spiritual background, or level of practice, we welcome you wholeheartedly into our community.
+There is no formal membership and you’re welcome to visit for a time or come as often as you wish.
+We simply ask that you are interested in living mindfully and have a desire to cultivate peace and understanding.
 We hope you will find a safe and welcoming home for your practice at SnowFlower.

 We are fortunate to have four weekly gatherings (see When and Where for details), and we endeavor to engage our mindfulness practice as fully as possible throughout our day.
 By making the effort to bring mindful and respectful attention both to sangha and to daily activities, we nurture mindfulness in ourselves and support it in each other.

 To learn more about what happens at a gathering, how this practice might fit in with any existing spiritual path you may be on, and details on getting on our listserv and how to grow with us, please visit Newcomer Resources.
 For questions or to share information with our sangha, please email all inquiries or other information to email@example.com